Background

 What I’d do differently next time

-Add daily novelty (mini-challenges) to sustain momentum and support users who fall behind
+Add daily novelty such as mini-challenges to sustain momentum